-“We realized that Enron was the perfect platform for the most efficient and reliable delivery of our premier streaming event, and in fact, they exceeded our expectations.
+“We realized that Enron Intelligent Network was the perfect platform for the most efficient and reliable delivery of our premier streaming event, and in fact, they exceeded our expectations.
 The quality of this stream got such excellent reviews that our web site audience has increased by nearly 900 percent over last year’s numbers,” said Carol Walcoff, Countrycool.com President and CEO.
-“Now, add Inktomi’s caching technology to Enron’s s’platform and we truly are able to scale our services and meet our increased user requests for on-demand content.”
+“Now add Inktomi’s caching technology to Enron Communications’ platform and we truly are able to scale our services and meet our increased user requests for on-demand content.”

 About Inktomi